-Numerous formal techniques of evaluation and assessment are used, including written or oral tests at the conclusion of each semester or tasks given during the semester.
-Therefore, a special effort is made to ensure that the final performance of students is not only determined by the score of the final examination but also by intermediate forms of assessment during the academic year.
-It was emphasised throughout the student interviews that they receive ongoing monitoring and feedback, which enables them to enhance their performance.
-The course syllabi contain information about the grade distribution and assessment procedures that were published in advance.
+The assessment methods and evaluations vary including formal methods at the end of each semester (written or oral exams) or with assignments throughout the semester.
+Therefore, a special effort is made to ensure that the final performance of students is not only determined by the score of the final examination, but also by intermediate forms of assessment during the academic year.
+During the interviews with students, it was stressed that they receive continuous monitoring and feedback which helps them to improve their performance.
+Grade components and assessment methods are published in advance and are available in the course syllabi.

 The educational process is evaluated through questionnaires completed each academic semester.
-The technique assures anonymity, and since the system only generates average statistics for each question, it is impossible to identify any particular student.
+The technique assures anonymity, and since the system only generates average statistics for each question, it is impossible to identify specific students.
 Students are encouraged and supported to take an active role in the teaching and assessment process.
-The PSP has undertaken initiatives to strengthen student participation in the assessment process, so that its results allow safer conclusions to be drawn in order to improve the operation of the PSP.
+The PSP has undertaken initiatives to strengthen student participation in the assessment process so better decisions can be made to improve the operation of the PSP.

-For circumstances where students desire to make a formal complaint, there is a process in place.
+In circumstances where students desire to make a formal complaint, there is a process in place.
 The Student Advocate has been established at the institutional level in accordance with the pertinent laws now in effect (law 4009/2011).
-The duties of the Student Advocate are, in particular, as follows: a) the examination of student requests for problems they encounter with academic and administrative services and the search for solutions to these problems, b) the facilitation of the student's contacts with the administrative bodies and services, c) the examination of reports/complaints of students for the violation of provisions and rules of university legislation and ethics, and, d) information to students about their rights and obligations as members of the University Community.
-Additionally, the Department has an appropriate mechanism for managing student complaints and objections to ensure that they are dealt with promptly and fairly, with efficiency and confidentiality.
-Moreover, the Coordinating Committee of the PSP acts as receiver of complaints and concerns of students in order to address any issues before they become more serious, building confidence among academic community and ensuring accountability and legitimacy.
-Finally, regarding the Academic Advisor, the Department has established relevant regulations.
+The duties of the Student Advocate are, in particular, as follows: a) the examination of student requests for problems they encounter with academic and administrative services and the search for solutions to these problems, b) the facilitation of the student's contacts with the administrative bodies and services, c) the examination of reports/complaints of students for violation of provisions and rules of university legislation and ethics, and, d) information to students about their rights and obligations as members of the University Community.
+Moreover, the Coordinating Committee of the PSP acts as a receiver of complaints and concerns of students in order to address any issues before they become more serious, building confidence among the academic community and ensuring accountability and legitimacy.
+As far as student objections regarding their grades are concerned, the current Study Regulation of the PSP defines specific procedures for the management of such issues.